CM4all/workshop/doc/index.rst

   if it is a heavy workload.
 It will only run when the server is idle, and no other tasks need resources.

+* :samp:`private_network`: Run the process in an empty network namespace.
+It can only use its own private loopback interface and has no network access to the outside world or even the regular loopback interface.

 * :samp:`rlimits L`: Configure resource limits.
 The syntax is the same as the `beng-proxy` :envvar:`RLIMITS` translation packet.
   Check its documentation for details.